About

 What the Team is Known For

-ENS has well-established offices in several key markets across Africa, with especially notable banking capabilities in South Africa, Kenya and Mauritius.
-It regularly advises on revolving credit facilities and trade finance agreements, and is also notable for its experience in counselling clients with regard to local financial services licensing requirements.
-The market-leading restructuring team in South Africa is also worthy of note.
+ENS has well-established offices in several key markets across Africa, with especially notable finance capabilities in South Africa, Kenya, Uganda and Mauritius.
+It regularly advises on revolving credit facilities and trade finance agreements, with additional expertise in acquisition finance.
+The market-leading restructuring team in South Africa is also worthy of note, as is the firm's strong standing in project finance and associated project development matters.

 Notable practitioners